Reading Eggs includes hundreds of printable worksheets where children can practise essential reading and writing skills at home. Free trial

 Is the eraser at the end of your child's pencil almost worn out?
 They may be making mistakes because they're trying to write too fast.
 If they are just getting used to writing and spelling, let them know that they can take their time.

 Holding down a pencil too hard can make it harder to write, especially cursive.
 Tell your child to gently press down the pencil so they aren't tearing through the page!

 Is your child having trouble with letter formation?
-Is their writing too large or too small?
+Is their handwriting too large or too small?
 Are they forgetting to put spaces between words?
 Or are they not writing in straight lines?
-These are some of the more common difficulties children have with writing, so make sure you identify any of these problems before they become a habit.
+These are some of the more common difficulties children have with handwriting, so make sure you identify any of these problems before they become a habit.